digital-asset/davl/README.md

 2. Frontend dev server

-When working with a fresh checkout of the repo, you need to install the dependencies of the TypeScript frontend by running
+When working with a fresh checkout of the repo or the first time after a, the version in `SDK_VERSION` has been bumped, you need to (re)generate the TypeScript bindings for the DARs and install the dependencies of the TypeScript frontend by running
 ```
+DAML_SDK_VERSION=$(cat SDK_VERSION) daml codegen ts -o daml2ts/src released/*.dar
 yarn install
 yarn workspaces run build
 ```